Frequently Asked Questions

 A Notary Public is a person appointed by a state official to serve as a disinterested witness and verify that a signature is authentic.
 Many types of documents require signatures to be "notarized."
 All documents presented for notarization must have the correct form of notary certificate on them.
 Identification is required.
 The best form of identification is one that includes a photograph and signature (such as a valid driver's license).
 Do not sign the document until you present it to the notary.
 Some documents, such as birth certificates, death certificates, marriage licenses, divorce decrees and school documents, (i.e., diplomas, transcripts), cannot be notarized.
 Notary services are available to students at the student services reception desk, (417) 255-7225, in Lybyer Enhanced Technology Center room 207 and in the advisement and academic coaching center for empowering student success (AACCESS), (417) 255-7222, in Garnett Library.

 There are several ways to join or find information about a particular organization.
 One way is to visit the student organization's website and contact the advisor or president.
 Information about all student organizations can be found at the student organizations website.
 The office of student life and development, (417) 255-7233, also sends an electronic Student Bulletin to all students on a weekly basis.
 By checking their University email account students can also find out when organizations are meeting and what activities they have planned.
 All students are welcome to join any organizations.

 The office of registration and records, (417) 255-7979, in Cass Hall is the primary office that actually makes the changes.
-The Change of Student Information Form may be accessed on the registration and records website.
+Fill out the Change of Student Information Form.
 You can also make these changes through My Grizzly Den.

 The office of registration and records, (417) 255-7979, in Cass Hall.